ALi3naTEd0/RateMe/README.md

 1. **Album Search**: Enter the artist's name or album title in the search bar to find albums.
 2. **Rate Songs**: Access a specific album and rate each song.
 3. **View Album Details**: Album details can be viewed along with the ratings.
-4. **Save/Import Ratings**: Use the export/import buttons to handle saved ratings.
+4. ~~**Save/Import Ratings**: Use the export/import buttons to handle saved ratings.~~

 ## Current Version
-This document corresponds to version 0.0.9b of "Rate Me!", which includes all the features mentioned above.
+This document corresponds to version 0.0.9c of "Rate Me!", which includes all the features mentioned above.

 ---
 Developed with ♥ by [X](https://github.com/ALi3naTEd0)